ppy/osu-wiki/wiki/Skinning/Interface/en.md

 Notes:

-- Depending on the osu! client's window size, 4 to 5 tabs will be displayed.
+- Depending on the client's window size, 4 to 5 tabs will be displayed.

 ---